Reliable Detections of Atmospheres on Rocky Exoplanets with Photometric JWST Phase Curves: Results

 \subsection{Detecting Atmospheres with F1500W Phase Curves}

-This section shows simulations of the day-side and night-side emission retrieved from phase curves observed in the F1500W filter, which we define as the maximum and minimum of the phase curve.
+This section shows simulations of the day-side and night-side emission retrieved from phase curves observed in the F1500W filter.
 The maximum of the phase curve is the same physical quantity as the day-side emission measured from the simulated secondary eclipses above, so is also affected by the degeneracy between surface Bond albedo, and atmospheric properties.
-However, the minimum of the phase curve is generally immune to these degeneracies (if it is consistent with non-zero night-side emission), as the emission from the night-side of a bare-rock planet will be negligible.
+However, the minimum of the phase curve is generally immune to these degeneracies, if it is consistent with non-zero night-side emission, as the emission from the night-side of a bare-rock planet will be negligible.
 A measurement consistent with zero night-side emission would be degenerate between a bare-rock surface and an atmosphere with weak heat redistribution or weak emission in the observed bandpass.
-Planets hotter than the sample we consider may have magma oceans that could transport some heat in the absence of atmospheres, but even these are not expected to significantly affect the surface temperature and resulting nightside thermal emission \citep{kite2016atmosphere,Meier2023, lai_ocean_2024}.
+Planets hotter than the sample we consider may have magma oceans whose currents could transport some heat in the absence of atmospheres, but this transport is expected to be inefficient and so would not significantly affect the surface temperature and resulting nightside thermal emission \citep{kite2016atmosphere,Meier2023, lai_ocean_2024}.